 These posters list Lane County, Oregon agencies and resources that can help your family!
-Available in English and Spanish.
+Available in English (4-page or wall poster) and Spanish (4-page or wall poster).
 Thanks, Active 20-30 Club, for underwriting the cost of this community project!

 Looking for something to do with your child?
 Check out the calendar provided by LaneKids.

 A Child’s Brain Development

 Check out this video from the University of Oregon Brain Development Laboratory.
 A child’s brain is affected by experience, and this video explains it well for us non-scientists.